Eating outdoors is one of the many pleasures of summer. Try these locations that offer much more than just a patch of grass for dining al fresco.

 400 Jay St., Katonah

 Did you know Ward Pound Ridge Reservation is the largest park in Westchester County?
 This 4,315-acre park has miles and miles of wooded trails ripe for exploring.
 There’s also the Trailside Nature Museum (9 a.m. to 4 p.m.; closed Monday and an occasional Friday) with American Indian artifacts, educational exhibits and kid-friendly interactive displays.
 Family activities and programs are scheduled nearly every weekend.
-You can go butterflying in the meadow and try to find all 83 species that have been seen on the grounds.
+You can also go butterflying in the meadow and try to find all 83 species that have been seen on the grounds.
 There’s also a one-half acre wildflower garden containing more than 80 different types of labeled wildflowers.
 Once you’ve worked up an appetite head to the Kimberly Bridge Picnic Area for a meal by the brook.
 Grounds open daily 8 a.m. to dusk.
 Free admission.
 Parking $10.

 Ward Pound Ridge Reservation